The Kite Runner: Amir standing up to Assef before the latter can rape Hassan, instead of running away as he did in

 Modern AU writers are fond of making Cosette and Enjolras into siblings.
 It's especially popular in Valjean/Javert fics, probably because the idea of Javert acting as a father figure to Enjolras is hilarious.

 Many A Song of Ice and Fire fanfics have Cersei give birth to one of Robert's children.
 Said child ends up becoming all the good that is missing from Joffrey - and either fights his brother for the throne (which Robert bequeaths to him instead of Joffrey) or ends up inheriting the crown when Joffrey dies.

 Also popular are fics where Sandor and Sansa aren't separated during the Battle of Blackwater.
-Either he choses to stay or Sansa flees from King's Landing with him.
+Either he chooses to stay or Sansa flees from King's Landing with him.

 AUs where Robb married either Margaery Tyrell, Roslin Frey, or an OC instead of Jeyne Westerling.